Check Out Charco Los Morones in Utuado

 We do not recommend swimming in this river, nor playing in the waterfalls or pools.
 Before venturing into the river, be aware that flash-floods often occur in this area.
 If you don’t know how to recognize the signs of a flash-flood, then you have no business being in the river!

 We first started out down-river.
 To do that, follow Route 123 until you see a sign on left that says “Bienvenidos a Sector Salto Arriba” (Camino Bandadero on the map).
-Turn left onto that small, STEEP road and go down-hill.
+Turn left onto that thin, STEEP road and go down-hill.
 Park on the dirt off of the road just across the bridge.
-Walk upriver (on rocks) on the right side.
-We found some petroglyphs as we got to the section with the larger rocks.
+If you go downriver, there is a nice large rock with some great petroglyphs on it (on the left side).
+Walking upriver (on rocks) on the right side, we found some petroglyphs as we got to the section with the larger rocks.
 If you continue up as far as you can on these rocks, you can get decent view of waterfall.
 We also tried to go up the left hand side of this river, but it was more difficult, and we didn’t have the views we had from the right side.
 The current was strong the day we went, and it was not easy crossing the river even, in the shallow areas.

 When we finished exploring down-river, we got back in the car, backtracked to Route 123, and found a parking spot close to KM 49.8.
 Exactly at this KM marker, on river side of road, you will find a steep path down to the dam.
 It is muddy and can be slippery, but it wasn’t too bad for us to do.
 The trail leads to where you can reach the dam wall, and another path leads just out a little so you can see the dam falls better.
 We took some photos from there, then we decided that we should be able to better photos if we could find a path down river a little, to the top of the rock waterfall area.
-We found a smaller, slippery path that, unfortunately, went through someone’s disgusting garbage dump.
-But it did get us where we wanted to go.
+The best way is to use the little trail that goes down the rocks …you have to do a little climbing up and over in some places, but it is not too bad.
 There is a nice petroglyph at the rocks at the top of the rock falls, and the view was pretty impressive, so for me, it was worth the extra effort.

 Later, after more online searching, I found there are more petroglyphs both up-river and down-river.
 There is even a nice boulder with petrogylphs on it (that was taken out of the river) on display at the UPR Technicologio/Agricola building.
 I will have to go back to check it all out.

-If you plan on going into the river, we recommend that each person has a personal flotation device (PDF or “life jacket”), helmet, and shoes that are “sticky” on wet rocks.
+If you plan on going into the river, we recommend that each person has a personal flotation device (PDF or “life jacket”).
+Everyone visiting should wear shoes, not flip flops!

 From Route 22 in Arecibo, take Route 10 South until it tees Route 123 in Utuado.
 At that tee, turn right onto Route 123, and then follow the directions in the body of the article above.